Pregnancy acne: What's the best treatment?

 Pregnancy acne isn't a special form of acne.
-Some women simply seem to have trouble with acne during pregnancy.
-The likely culprit is an overproduction of oil (sebum) — which happens when certain hormones go into overdrive.
+Some people simply seem to have trouble with acne during pregnancy.
+The likely culprit is an excessive production of oil (sebum) — which happens when the body produces greater amounts of certain hormones.

 To treat pregnancy acne, start with self-care:

 - Wash problem areas with a gentle cleanser.
 Twice a day, use your hands to wash your face with a mild soap and warm water.
-Avoid certain products, such as facial scrubs, astringents and masks, because they tend to irritate skin, which can worsen acne.
+Avoid certain products, such as facial scrubs and astringents.
+They tend to irritate skin, which can worsen acne.
 Excessive washing and scrubbing also can irritate skin.

 - Shampoo regularly.
 If you tend to develop acne around your hairline, shampoo your hair every day.